-At the same time, the SENDCO will lead the production of a pupil profile (PP) for all pupils requiring this level of support.
-The pupil profile is managed in the following ways:
+At the same time, the SENDCO will lead the production of a support plan for all pupils requiring this level of support.
+The support plans are written collaboratively, and include input from key stakeholders: the child, parents, SENDCO, class teacher and specialists.

+The support plan will include:

-- The pupil profiles are written collaboratively, and include input from key stakeholders: the child, parents, SENDCO, class teacher and specialists. - Records are kept by Class Teachers, Learning Support Staff and the SENDCO. - Reviews are twice yearly with Class Teachers, Learning support staff, SENDCO and Parents. - Parents are invited to the review meeting to discuss their child's progress.
+- Class Teachers, Learning Support Staff and the SENDCO planning for the child and deciding what needs to be put in place to support their learning. - Termly reviews to assess the plan with Class Teachers, Learning support staff, SENDCO and Parents - Parents are invited to the review meeting to discuss their child's progress.